 This isn’t your classic meatball.
-These bad boys feature many nutrient dense benefits that make these perfect for this time of year.
+These herb meatballs feature many nutrient dense benefits that make these perfect for this time of year.
 It is Autumn and Winter isn’t too far away, which means colds/flus are everywhere.
 I seriously mean everywhere…

 Not only is this dish hearty, but it also can help boost your immune system.
 A great way to boost your immune system is to ensure you are eating nutrient dense food daily.
 I mean if it is delicious it is easy to do!
 This meatball recipe features a handful of herbs and seasonings, which all hold their own benefits.
 Plus, tahini is just delicious and I had to add it to the recipe.